Introduction and Interview by David Wagstaff

 - People did not have the intention, but life circumstances lead them to become an entrepreneur.
 For example, they had children and needed a more flexible work schedule, or they had aging parents and needed a better work/life balance.

-- Kath represents a third category.
+- Kath represents the third category.
 She became an entrepreneur because she believed in something and wanted to make a difference.
-In Kath’s situation it was combating pollution, but for other people, a business may stem from one of many interests.
+In Kath’s situation, it was combating pollution, but for other people, a business may stem from one of many interests.

-I love entrepreneurship, so why not give back to my community.
+I love entrepreneurship, so why not give back to my community?
 I already had the platform of the Entrepreneurs Network with over 56,000 members.
-But I recognized that the LinkedIn platform wasn’t allowing group members to really make a positive difference for one another, and that’s when I decided to build a website (https://clarityfi.com/entrepreneursnet/) to provide meaningful connections among entrepreneurs.
+But I recognized that the LinkedIn platform wasn’t allowing group members to really make a positive difference for one another, and that’s when I decided to build a website (https://eprenz.com) to provide meaningful connections among entrepreneurs.

 We are currently in the process of launching multiple programs to help entrepreneurs connect with one another and to help them succeed.
 The articles, Interviews with Entrepreneurs, were our first step in this process.
 Now we are in the process of launching three additional initiatives: